swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 }
 ```

-> Tip: Expressions passed to `arguments:` can be prefixed with `try` or `await`
+> Tip: You can prefix expressions passed to `arguments:` with `try` or `await`.
-> and are lazily evaluated only if the testing library determines that the
+> The testing library evaluates them lazily only if it determines that the
 > associated test will run.

 ### Test with more than one collection